theirongolddev/gitlab-insights/docs/infinite-scroll-implementation-plan.md

 ## Overview

-Add cursor-based infinite scrolling to all list views (Dashboard, Saved Queries, Catch-up Mode, Search) to allow users to load beyond the current 50-150 item limits.
+Add cursor-based infinite scrolling to Dashboard, Search, and Saved Query detail views to allow users to load beyond the current 50-150 item limits.
 Implementation will use TanStack Query's `useInfiniteQuery` with auto-load on scroll via Intersection Observer API.

 **User Preferences:**
 - Pagination Strategy: Cursor-based (createdAt + ID)
 - Load Trigger: Auto-load on scroll
 - Page Size: 50 items per page
-- Scope: All pages (Dashboard sections, Query results, Catch-up mode, Search)
+- Scope: Dashboard, Search results, and Query detail views (NOT Catch-up mode - see exclusion section below)

+## Scope Exclusion: Catch-Up Mode

+**Catch-Up Mode does NOT use infinite scroll.** It loads all new items per query without pagination.

+**Rationale:**
+- "New items since last visit" is a bounded, finite dataset (typically <100 items per query)
+- User intent: "Show me what I missed so I can review and clear it" - not browsing history
+- Interaction pattern: Mark as reviewed → items disappear → done
+- Total load: Even with 10 queries × 50 new items = 500 items total - very manageable for single load
+- Avoids complexity of managing multiple independent scroll regions

+**Implementation:** Remove pagination limit or set high limit (1000) on `getNewItems` when called from Catch-Up context.

 ## Cursor Strategy